-You do not pay a separate monthly plan premium for Central Health Premier Plan II (HMO).
+As a member of our plan, you pay a monthly plan premium.
+For 2024, the monthly premium for Central Health Premier Plan II (HMO) is \$41.

 Section 4.2 Monthly Medicare Part B Premium

 Many members are required to pay other Medicare premiums